DirectXMan12/should_be/README.txt

 - forbiddenfruit
 - a version of python with which forbidden fruit will work (must implement the CTypes/CPython Python API)
+- Python 2.7 or 3.3
+  (it may work with other versions, such as other 3.x versions, but it has not been tested with these versions)

 Example
 =======